Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 How It's Done

-Your vital signs (temperature, pulse, respirations, blood pressure) will be monitored and recorded throughout the procedure.
+Your vital signs (temperature, pulse, respirations, blood pressure) will be monitored throughout the procedure.
 You lie on your back on an examination table, bend your knees and slide your feet into two metal stirrups.
 The area around your urethra is cleaned thoroughly.
 An intravenous (IV) line may be inserted into one of your veins to administer fluids and medications, including drugs that allow you to remain awake and pain-free.

 The doctor inserts a lubricated cystoscope through your urethra into your bladder.
 A sterile liquid is pumped into your bladder to expand it and give your doctor the best possible view.
 You may see pictures from the cystoscope camera transmitted onto a nearby video screen.
 You also may feel an urge to urinate, or experience a sensation of coolness or fullness in your bladder.